naimur978/Marketing-Response-Predictor/README.md

 # Deploying a Machine Learning Model on AWS

 ## Project Focus
 The focus of this project is on **deploying** a machine learning model to AWS.
-Although we do make predictions, the main objective is to set up all the necessary AWS resources (S3, SageMaker, Lambda, API Gateway) to host my model in a scalable, serverless environment.
+Although I did make predictions, the main objective is to set up all the necessary AWS resources (S3, SageMaker, Lambda, API Gateway) to host my model in a scalable, serverless environment.

 ---